whaleson03/whaleson03.github.io/_pages/about.md

 Hello, I’m Wendi Liang, a senior year student major in mechanical engineering at [The Hong Kong Polytechnic University](https://www.polyu.edu.hk/me/).
 I’m an incoming research assistant supervised by Prof. Hongliang Ren at [The Chinese University of Hong Kong](https://www.ee.cuhk.edu.hk/en-gb/).

+My research interests lie in continuum, and soft flexible robots, intelligent medical robotics, and robotic perception.
+My long-term research is to enhance the automation and intelligence of medical robots.
+Toward this goal, I am particularly interested in the following two topics: 1) application of generalizable, low-complexity, and control-efficient robotic models in medical robotics to enable adaptive and safe interaction.
+2) applying robot learning methods to continuum, soft, and flexible robots to enable adaptive control and perception in complex, underactuated systems.

 A data-driven personal website
 ======
 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.